Program availability

 Medical Social Work

 Build an understanding of medical diagnoses in the context of a person-in-environment model.
-Study social work intervention strategies including crisis intervention, biopsychosocial assessment, and trauma-informed clinical approaches.
+Study social work intervention strategies including crisis intervention, biopsychosocial assessment, and trauma-informed clinical approaches used in medical and addiction settings.

-Immerse yourself in a curriculum focusing on how you can utilize evidence-based social work research in clinical practice of community public health and prevention services.
+Immerse yourself in courses focusing on how you can utilize evidence-based social work research in clinical practice and in medical settings.

 Children, Families, and Aging Services